 He was gazing out at the far horizon, as if gazing back into the long-distant past.

-“We had but a few moments' conversation before her mother called her into the shop.
+“We had but a few moment’s conversation before her mother called her into the shop.
 She told me she would be at an Assembly to be held the following week – the Assembly Rooms were newly built then.
 It wasn’t the sort of thing I’d ever have attended, but I went to have the chance to meet her again.
-I managed three dances with her, and took her in to supper.”
+I managed two dances with her, and took her in to supper.”

 Beyond the surf, a flight of gannets were fishing, floating on the wind with their wide white wings.
 Demelza watched as one by one they would fold their wings back and plummet down into the water.
 Most of the time they caught nothing, and would emerge with a casual air, as if they hadn’t really been trying.